by Ranjith Kumar DSM | Aug 23, 2017 | MQTT Broker, MQTTRoute | 0 comments

 The Ubuntu is now ready to run the broker.

-Download the FREE MQTT Broker now.
+Download the MQTT Broker with all features.

 Unzip the MQTT Broker and move to the product home folder.

-$ unzip Bevywise_MQTT_Route_Linux.zip
+$ unzip Bevywise_MQTT_Route_Linux.zip $ cd Bevywise/MQTTRoute/

 Configure MySQL parameters inside the conf/db.conf.